 Several of these have been completed and the work to analyze and publish the results has been accelerated.

 Haematological malignancies; U-CAN TK1 study at Uppsala Akademiska Hospital:

 In the study AroCell TK 210 ELISA is used for monitoring the effect of rituximab (Rituxan®) + CHOP (cyclophosphamide + doxorubicin + vincristine + predisone) chemotherapy on patients suffering from DLBCL (Diffuse Large B-Cell Lymphoma), an aggressive form of non-Hodgkin’s lymphoma with an incidence of approximately 7 per 100 000 globally (United States National Cancer Institute’s SEER Database).

-The study is retrospective and includes serum samples form 190 patients from the UCAN biobank.
-Serum samples are collected prior to treatment, during treatment and at follow-up or relapse.
-Endpoints are prognosis for disease overall survival rate, evaluation of the sensitivity and specificity of diagnostic measurements using AroCell TK 210 ELISA to detect response/non-response to rituximab + CHOP treatment, TK 1 levels as efficacy of (treatment efficiency), and early detection of relapse.
+The study is retrospective and includes serum samples from 190 patients from the UCAN biobank.
+Serum samples are collected before treatment, during treatment and at follow-up or relapse.
+Endpoints are prognosis for disease overall survival rate, evaluation of the sensitivity and specificity of diagnostic measurements using AroCell TK 210 ELISA to detect response/non-response to rituximab + CHOP treatment, TK 1 levels as the efficacy of (treatment efficiency), and early detection of relapse.

 Breast cancer; Promix, at Karolinska hospital in Stockholm

 The study is an open multicenter trial evaluating the combined preoperative treatment with epirubicin, docetaxel (Taxotere®) and bevacizumab (Avastin®) of breast cancer.
 This is a translational trial investigating functional imaging and molecular factors to predict response early during treatment.